Kyrylo-Bakumenko/mathematics-and-ai/readme.md

 ## About this repository

-This is a student portfolio (to be) completed as part of the course MATH 76.01: Topics in Applied Mathematics at Dartmouth College in the 2024 Summer Term.
+This is a student portfolio completed as part of the course MATH 76.01: Topics in Applied Mathematics at Dartmouth College in the 2024 Summer Term.

 ## About this course